CristianBuca/MS2_MyCrypto/README.md

 </details>

 The Email Modal makes use of the EmailJS API to give the user the ability to send emails to the site owner directly from the webapp.
+Validation of the input fields is done on the front-end side with javascript and will prevent the form to be submitted with empty fields or an invalid email address syntax.
+Once the fields have been validated and form submitted the user receives confirmation in the form of an alert.

 *User stories solved by this feature:*